sensel/morph-docs/docs/morph.md

 * _White_: Communication is happening to the device over USB
 * _Blue stable_: The device is in bluetooth mode
 * _Blue pulsing_: The device is in bluetooth pairing mode
-* _Yellow_: The device is in factory mode (this means you should open the Sensel App and update the firmware on your device)
+* _Yellow_: The device is in update mode (this means you should open the Sensel App and update the firmware on your device)
 * _Purple_: The device is communicating through the hacker cable (you won't see this unless you're using the hacker cable from the Innovator’s Kit)
 * _Red_: Indicates a low battery or powering off device.
 To turn off the Morph, press and hold the power button for 5 seconds.
 After 2 seconds the red LED will turn on.
 Wait until the LED turns off before releasing the power button.